August 14, 2054. Friday. 11:11 PM.

 “This is kidnapping.
 A federal offense.
 Who would go this far?”

-“From my short stay here, I believe that there is something more that’s going on here.
-I suggest to keep your profile low, especially if you have special psychic powers.”
+“From my short stay here, I believe something more is happening here.
+Therefore, I suggest keeping your profile low, especially if you have special psychic powers.”

 Kiyro stared at him strangely.

 “I’m very serious.
 The powerful ones are experimented on and valued more than anything.
 They especially won’t let you go if you are considered a valued material.
-Everyone here are psychics with abilities that’s why you are brought here as well.”
+Everyone here is psychic with abilities.
+That’s why you are also brought here.”